-- Always lock out power prior to any procedure. - Ensure pump is isolated from system and the pressure is relieved before disassembling the pump, removing plugs, or disconnecting the piping. - Use proper lifting and supporting equipment to prevent serious injury or death. - Observe all decontamination procedures.
+- Always lock out power. - Ensure pump is isolated from system and the pressure is relieved before disassembling the pump, removing plugs, or disconnecting the piping. - Use proper lifting and supporting equipment to prevent serious injury or death. - Observe all decontamination procedures.